Q. Can Exl-Plan be used

 With effect from 14th August 2007, all versions/editions of Exl-Plan

-downloaded from this PlanWare site or acquired
+downloaded from this PlanWare site are

 based on the Excel 97-2003 Workbook (*.xls) format